Westminster School: Station

-The school has three Eton Fives courts behind Ashburnham House.
-The school frequently fields pupils as national entries in international competitions in rowing, or "water", and fencing.

 Westminster School Boat Club is the oldest rowing club in the world, located on the River Thames.
 The Oxford University Boat Club uses Westminster's boathouse at Putney as its HQ for the annual Oxford and Cambridge boat race on the Thames.
 The boathouse was remodelled in 1997 and won a Wandsworth design award in 1999.
 The school's colour is pink; Westminster rowers raced Eton College for the right to wear the colour.
 The premier Leander Club at Henley, founded in London by a number of Old Westminster rowers, later adopted it, although they call the colour cerise.
 The only problems arise when racing against Abingdon School, whose team also wears pink.